 Labor’s transition plan takes a more holistic approach.
 However, I would argue that some points such as redeployment and relocation do not focus on community.

 A detailed transition plan consisting of where the new industry will be developed, a jobs and skills forecast, including projected employment types, such as ongoing and casual should be developed.
 In addition, an examination of the reconfiguration of new industry and public services should occur.

 The road to where we are heading, how we will get there and what happens when we get there is now urgent.

-The Shorten Labor Government does discuss preventative unemployment strategies as part of their transition plan.
+The Shorten Labor Opposition does discuss preventative unemployment strategies as part of their transition plan.
 However, this is more implicit, rather than explicit.
 We urgently need a strong voice pushing a detailed jobs narrative.

 As the transition away from coal jobs occurs, an increase in the demand for labour is essential.
 A forecast of job losses in coal areas should enable political parties to develop a blue print for planning.

 Business incentives to encourage businesses to relocate and set up in local areas could be advantageous.
 In addition, job creation through Government intervention would be beneficial.